Help to buy a home

 - You can show that you can get a mortgage and have money for a deposit and legal fees.
 (The deposit that you will need will depend on your mortgage provider’s lending criteria.)

 - Your total household income before tax is less than one third of the open-market value of the home.

 - You live in, or work full-time in, Carmarthenshire, or you have a long-standing local connection to Carmarthenshire, such as immediate family within the area.

 We will give priority to council and housing-association tenants in Carmarthenshire.
 We will not consider you if you:

 - currently own, alone or jointly, another home, unless you cannot live there (for example, after your relationship has broken down);

 - will not give us details of your income and savings; or

 - are a cash buyer.

 Once you've registered with us for an affordable home, we will email you when affordable homes are coming up in areas you have chosen.
-You can also check the homes for sale page on our website, which we update regularly.
-If you see a home you're interested in buying, you will need to fill in a short form with details of your:
+You can also check the homes for sale page on our websites, which we update regularly.
+If you see a home you're interested in buying, you will need to ensure that the information on your application is correct with details of your:

 - savings; and